EvidenceBench/EvidenceBench/README.md

 Note, the train set and dev set have exactly the same structure.
 The dataset is available for download in this repository.

+### EvidenceBench-100k

+EvidenceBench-100k is a larger dataset of 107,461 datapoints created from biomedical systematic reviews.
+The dataset has a train, test split of (87,461, 20,000) points.
+These two datasets are placed under `datasets` folder as `evidencebench_100k_train_set.json`, `evidencebench_100k_test_set.json`.
+Both subsets have the same structure as described above.

 ## Evaluation